The equivalence of lattice and Heegaard Floer homology: Homological actions on the surgery complex

 \subsection{Relating the actions}

-In this section, we relate the Heegaard diagrammatic and algebraic homology actions from the previous two sections.
+In this section, we relate the two actions $\cA_{\g}$ and $\frA_{\g}$ constructed in the previous sections.
 Our main result is the following:

-\begin{prop} Consider a meridional basic system of Heegaard diagrams for a link $L\subset S^3$ and a system of arcs $\scA$ for $L$, where each arc is either alpha-parallel or beta-parallel.
-Let $\Sigma$ be the underlying Heegaard surface. \begin{enumerate} \item Suppose that $\g\subset \Sigma$ is a closed curve which is disjoint from arcs of $\scA$.
+\begin{prop} Consider a meridional $\sigma$-basic system of Heegaard diagrams for a link $L\subset S^3$ and a system of arcs $\scA$ for $L$, where each arc is either alpha-parallel or beta-parallel.
+Let $\Sigma$ be the underlying Heegaard surface, and let $\mu_1,\dots, \mu_\ell \subset \Sigma$ be translates of the special alpha and beta meridians. \begin{enumerate}[label=($\cA$-\arabic*),ref=$\cA$-\arabic*] \item Suppose that $\g\subset \Sigma$ is a closed curve which is disjoint from the arcs of $\scA$.
 The endomorphism $\cA_\g$ of $\cC_{\Lambda}(L,\scA)$ satisfies